 - The data is gathered from the MongoDB data lake from the API calls.

 - The responses from the API calls are handled by the application’s UI.

 Ready to get started?
 Find the detailed instructions in the README file.

 - Get a Mapbox Access Token to make the API calls.

-- Run the application using data on the zOS Mainframe or by generating data.
+- Run the application using data from z/OS or by generating data.

 - Deploy to the cloud using either Kubernetes or Cloud Foundry.